 - Highly respected for his vast international and cross-therapeutic experience, Lieven is a much sought-after advisor and educator to health policy makers and the innovative healthcare industry.

 - Author of Health economics for non-economists (Pelckmans Pro, 2018).
 Click here to buy this book.

 - The full meaning of QALYs and ICERs, and how to calculate them.

 - Commonly used health economic modelling techniques.

-- Key principles of costs analysis and budget impact analysis.
+- Key principles of cost analysis and budget impact analysis.

 - The 10 guidelines for conducting and reporting health economic evaluations.

 - How to assess peer reviewed health economic articles.

 - How health economic evaluations are integrated in clinical trial programmes.